caaravn/gitnotes/README.md

 -> kubectl exec -it <podname> bash          -> to login into container -> kubectl apply -f deployment.yaml         -> to execute/create the deployment -> kubectl apply -f service.yaml            -> to execute/create the service

-what is kubernetes?
--> which helps you to deploy multiple applications as a containers, auto scaling and manage our applications.

-**What is kubernetes components?**
--> control plane (master node) ----kube API Server, kube Controll manager, kube-scheduler, etcd -> worker node --- kubelet, kube-proxy, container runtime.

-What is kubernetes pod?
--> Running as a container on kubernete

-**What is deployment in kubernetes?**
--> Deployment is nothing but converts application as a running container and it should manage the roll back machanism.

-**what is kubernetes namespace?**
--> kubernetes namespace which helps you to seperate the multiple application deployments configurations.

-**what is kubernetes services?**
--> Service load balancer ----- which manages the external acces to kubernetes service
-                               feature of load balancer -> SSL, Virtual Hosting, Ingress Routing -> which helps to route the traffic to kubernetes services.
--> NodePort ---- which helps to access the application from external world and it expose the Node IP address
-                <NodeIP>:<NodePort>
--> Cluster IP ---- exposes the service on each node based on internal IP address with in the cluster.
--> extral name-----

--> Popular kubernetics distributions
-       -> Core Kubernetics
-       -> RED HATOpenshift
-       -> Rancher
-       -> EKS
-       -> AKS
-       -> GKE
-       -> Minicube

-What is PV and PVC?
--> PV is persistent volumes stoages available for the cluster.
-->PVC is persistent volume claim storages requested by user for storage which is bound to PV's.

 Components/Kinds